Camallera Sound Walk

 https://www.tate.org.uk/art/art-terms/p/psychogeography

 I am concentrating on my own boundaries of time (too little for my own projects) – noticing how they get eroded, how I let them, allowing myself less.
-And on the amount of space I have (too much room in my house now the children and lodgers have gone) – somehow ending up with more than I need.
-As I pace the liminal wetness, the seam, I mourn the freedom I didn’t have (I was raised to think about others before myself and it has stayed with me) and the shells I am inadvertently crunching underfoot.
+And on the amount of space I have (too much room in my house now that the children and lodgers have gone) – somehow ending up with more than I need.
+As I pace, the liminal wetness, what I might call the sea/m, I mourn the freedom I didn’t have (I was raised to think about others before myself and it has stayed with me) and the shells I am inadvertently crunching underfoot.
 The sea doesn’t stick to its limit.
 I see it constantly pushing them.
 I stand close by until it unexpectedly breaks the rule and surges at me.
 I have to stumble back out of the way or get wet.

 There are fewer birds than usual on the strand, though later I see them swarming, their blanched bellies catching the sun as they swoop en masse.
 Over the blue they go, alighting on the pontoon quickly, one after the other, then taking off just as swiftly, an avian Mexican wave.